 Now I’m ready to answer questions.
 Before I answer the question “why”, I think I ought to share fasting actually is 😉

 Okay, say I do fulfill the requirements.
-Then I must do it?
+So I must do it?

-Yes you must, since it’s obligatory in our teaching.
+Yes you must, since it’s obligatory in Islamic teaching.
 If you avoid doing it intentionally, your action will be accounted as ‘unacceptable’ and reprehensible.
 And you must however “repay” it another day.

 Very well, tell me, how do I do it?